lapestand/Regular-expression-to-NFA-to-DFA/README.md

 # Regular-expression-to-NFA-to-DFA
- A program to convert the given regular expression to Non Definite Automata (NFA) then  NFA to Definite Automata (DFA)
+ A program to convert the given regular expression to Non Deterministic Automata (NFA) then  NFA to Deterministic Automata (DFA)

 Input: Regular expression (Infıx)